 After FIVE failed attempts to make the perfect crunch topping I finally present to you… healthy sweet potato crunch!

-This sweet potato dish is can be best described as a cross between sweet potato casserole and crustless sweet potato pie.
-It is one of those dishes that pleases everyone.
+This easy sweet potato dish can be best described as a cross between sweet potato casserole and crustless sweet potato pie.
+It is one of those dishes that can please everyone.
+It can be a side dish or a healthy dessert depending on your menu.

-Second, it tastes amazing.
-Less sweet than the original version this sweet potato crunch can be served as a side dish or a dessert.
-When serving as a side, I would reduce the cinnamon by half and add a dash of cayenne just to make it a bit more savory.
 I know people are very passionate about their sweet potato casserole, no worries if that isn’t your thing.
-To serve as a dessert, I would top with coconut whipped cream or even non-dairy ice cream.
+To serve as a dessert (aka a crustless sweet potato pie), I would top with coconut whipped cream or even non-dairy ice cream.

 There may have been some eating it cold for breakfast too.
 May have been.
 You can’t prove anything…